 4. Articulate your value proposition

 Once you evaluate the competition, determine what makes your company stand out and articulate it in such a way that customers will understand.
-Is it lower prices, newer technology, operational efficiencies, guarantees?
+Is it lower prices, newer technology, operational efficiencies or guarantees?

 5. Allocate a marketing budget

 Determine how much money you want to spend on marketing and how it will be segmented.
 Will you disperse the budget across certain markets or will it be spent promoting the company as a whole?
-Your budget, strategy and goals will all differ depending on what your primary marketing focus is.
-It’s crucial to establish a clear perspective and matching budget, early on in the process.
+Your marketing strategy and goals depend on what your primary marketing focus is, which is why it’s crucial to establish a clear perspective and matching budget early on in the process.

-According to the 2018 B2B Marketing Mix Report, one-third of B2B companies spend 10% or more of their company budget on marketing.
-Check out the 2018 B2B Marketing Mix Report for updated facts and figures about B2B marketers and other interesting tidbits and tips for establishing a marketing plan and budget for your company.
+According to the 2019 B2B Marketing Mix Report, nearly 40% of B2B companies spend 10% or more of their company budget on marketing.
+Check out the 2019 B2B Marketing Mix Report for updated facts and figures about B2B marketers and other interesting tidbits and tips for establishing a marketing plan and budget for your company.

 6. Develop a tactical marketing plan

 Once your budget is finalized, determine what marketing channels you will use to promote your value proposition to your target markets.
-For example, where will you advertise, what industry tradeshows will you attend?
+For example, where will you advertise and what industry tradeshows will you attend?

-What are your goals when it comes to marketing; are you generating brand awareness, building customer interaction with your business or working on converting familiarity with your brand into sales?
-Having a clear, agreed upon tactical marketing plan going forward is tantamount to your logistic company’s success in the coming year.
+What are your goals when it comes to marketing?
+Are you generating brand awareness, building customer interaction with your business or working on converting familiarity with your brand into sales?
+Having a clear, agreed upon tactical marketing plan going forward is tantamount to your logistic company’s success in the coming year and an integrated marketing approach is most often the best way forward.

 Are you interested in B2B event marketing or other marketing services?
 Contact Sagefrog Marketing Group today.